Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 510 A

-Weak "energy" did not hold up in the Russian frost: after 15 seconds of torment, the tension dropped sharply - that's it, we arrived.
+The weak “energy” couldn’t handle the Russian cold: after 15 seconds of torment, the voltage dropped sharply - that’s it, we’ve arrived.
 The reserve capacity is useless.
-The overpricing only exacerbated the negative effect.
-Penultimate place.
+The inflated price only increased the negative effect.
+Second to last place.

 62 Ah (105 min.)